 The Bauer Vapor 1X OD1N line of goalie pads was one of the most anticipated lines of goalie pads in recent memory.

-In this post, we’ll focus on Bauer Vapor 1X gear sightings, with the full Bauer Vapor 1X OD1N goalie pad review here.
+In this post, we’ll focus on Bauer Vapor 1X gear sightings, with the full Bauer Vapor 1X OD1N goalie pad review detailed below.

 Bauer Vapor 1X Goalie Pads